Everyone has a story to share, though I didn’t always realize it.

 “Yes, remaining hidden would be best,” I thought.

-I felt I should invite someone over for dinner.
+I felt that I should invite someone over for dinner.

 But what would I feed them?